annalee-data/retailrevenue-excel/README.md

 <br>

 ## 6. Access
-Due to the Scenario Manager feature, the Excel sheet I attached  cannot open on Excel website.
+Due to the Scenario Manager feature, the Excel sheet I attached [here](Revenue Analysis.xlsx) cannot open on Excel website.
 In order to interact with the Excel file, you must download the raw file and open through the Microsoft Excel app.